 4. Amazing Greek Myths of Wonder and Blunder by Michael Townsend

-If you need a “Todd Parr” light hearted graphic novel approach to Greek Mythology, this one is perfect for those who want cartoon humor with their mythology.
+If you need a “Todd Parr” light-hearted graphic novel approach to Greek Mythology, this one is perfect for those who want cartoon humor with their mythology.
 I would try this with readers who like Holub’s series. [graphic novel, ages 8 and up]

 2. D’Aulaires Greek Mythology by Ingri and Edgar Parin d’Aulaire

 If you wanted one Greek mythology book for a wide age range — perhaps you have more than one child or you want this book to grow with your child — then I would pick D’Aulaires.
-They have an excellent series of mythology books covering Norse, Greek and Trolls but I’d start with this one. [non-fiction short stories, ages 6 and up]
+They have an excellent series of mythology books covering Norse, Greek, and Trolls but I’d start with this one. [non-fiction short stories, ages 6 and up]

 What better way to get kids reading and learning about Greek, Roman and Ancient Egyptian mythology than to crack open a book by Rick Riordan?
 Why not read them all?
 Or, if you are like my son.
-Read them in order and then, re-read them in backwards order.
+Read them in order and then, re-read them in backward order.
 Acing the 6th grade mythology unit has never been easier if you do it with Percy Jackson! [chapter book, ages 6*and up]

 *Many of my son’s friends have been reading Percy Jackson since first grade.
 A few even read it in Kindergarten either as a read aloud or because they were highly motivated advanced readers.
-I would say that it’s action packed and with action packed battles including the death of a few characters that the reader might be attached to.
+I would say that it’s action-packed and with action-packed battles including the death of a few characters that the reader might be attached to.
 My son’s friends are not bothered by this at all but fair warning that they also play Halo and Call of Duty so they are somewhat immune to violence.